 On July 9, 2020, the day the Settlement Administrator emailed the notice to the class, the U.S. Supreme Court granted certiorari in Facebook v.
 Duguid to resolve a conflict among the Courts of Appeals regarding whether an autodialer must have the capacity to generate random or sequential phone numbers.
 The issue before the Court was the same as the principal issue in the Plaintiffs’ consolidated actions: “whether the definition of an ATDS encompasses equipment like GoDaddy used that can store and dial telephone numbers, even if the device does not use a random or sequential number generator.”
 The Supreme Court held that it did not.
 “To qualify as an ATDS, a device must have the capacity either to store a telephone number using a random or sequential generator or to produce a telephone number using a random or sequential number generator.”

-The District Court granted Class Counsel’s motion over the objection of Juan Pinto, who argued that the District Court ruled on the motion for attorney’s fees prematurely because it was before the deadline for objections, a violation of Rule 23(h) and Due Process.
+Juan Pinto objected, arguing that the District Court ruled on the motion for attorney’s fees prematurely because it was before the deadline for objections.
 Pinto’s main objection, however, was that the District Court’s order approving the settlement agreement should be vacated as an abuse of discretion because the fees awarded Class Counsel were far in excess of what the class members would receive.
-This arguably breached the District Court’s fiduciary duty and made the settlement agreement unfair, unreasonable, and inadequate.
 If the order were not vacated, he contended that the District Court should be instructed to reconsider the attorney’s fees issue because it failed to consider the issue under the heightened scrutiny for “coupon settlements” under CAFA.

-The Eleventh Circuit, on rehearing, found that the District Court abused its discretion in several ways.
+In an opinion authored by one panel member, in which the other two judges on the panel largely did not join, Judge Tjoflat expressed the opinion that the District Court abused its discretion in several ways.
 First, it failed to consider the 2018 amendments to Rule 23(e)(2).
 Second, the District Court overlooked evidence indicating that the settlement agreement was the product of collusion, such as the overbroad release provision and the inadequate relief provided to the class relative to what Class Counsel and GoDaddy received.
 Next, the notice of the proposed settlement failed to inform the absent class members of the “claims, issues, or defenses” in the Plaintiffs’ cases required by Rule 23, Due Process, and the Court’s fiduciary obligation to the absent class members.
 Finally, the District Court erred in three ways when it calculated attorney’s fees because it: (i) misapplied Rule 23(h), (ii) treated the settlement as a common fund when it was claims-made, and (iii) determined that this was not a coupon settlement.

 “Rule 23(e)(1)(A) placed on the parties the burden of providing the District Court with information sufficient to enable it to decide whether to give notice of the proposed Settlement Agreement to the class.
 Implicit in this burden is the duty to provide the District Court with information sufficient to satisfy the court’s obligations under Rule 23(c)(2) and Rule 23(e)(2).
 Class Counsel undertook to carry this burden for the parties.
 As it turned out, the information they provided the District Court was materially insufficient to enable the court to comply with Rule 23(c)(2)(B)(iii).
 Class Counsel induced the noncompliance.
 The information, or lack thereof, caused the District Court to err.